sockeqwe/website-old/_posts/2017-06-25-arch-components-purist.md

   - Android
 tags: [android]
 ---
 At I/O 2017 Google surprised us with a new initiative: [Architecture Components](https://developer.android.com/topic/libraries/architecture/index.html).
 I really appreciate this initiative.
-In this blog post I would like to share my thoughts about ViewModel and some pitfalls you might stumble upon when using ViewModel and LiveData.
+In this blog post I would like to share my thoughts about ViewModel and some pitfalls you might stumble upon when using ViewModel and LiveData by taking a look at the official Google samples.

 ## The State Problem
 It is not a secret that I'm a big fan of [Model-View-Intent (MVI)](http://hannesdorfmann.com/android/mosby3-mvi-1).